Outreach

 For the first summer, due to the lockdown we operated completely virtual, meeting with the students once or twice a day on Zoom.
 These meeting times were used to teach the students about our lab's research, show research talks from professors, teach them basic python coding, and work on mini data analysis projects.
 We had nine students total, assigned in groups of three to one of the graduate student mentors in my lab (myself, James Young, and Imani West-Abdallah).
 At the end of the "internship," each of the groups presented their findings to each other and the members of the Gourdain lab.
 We kept in touch with these students after the month-long internship, checking in and offering support in applying to college.

-For the second summer (2021), we stepped up the program another level (or five).
+Beginning the second summer (2021), we stepped up the program another level (or five).
 The students were now in person five days a week and would be completing 5 weeks of paid work/education.
 We supplemented the Intro to Python workshop with a number of other research skill workshops, including 3D CAD modeling and circuitry.
 The students also participated in career development workshops, graduate and undergraduate research talks, and lab tours weekly.
 We also expanded the program into another research group, the Blok lab, which studies quantum information.
 Students worked in the lab in-person for a couple hours every day in pairs this time with their graduate mentors; myself, Imani, and a third group in the Blok lab: Ray Parker and Mihirangi Medahinne Gedara.
 Each group worked on a separate experimental physics project in which the students gathered data and performed analysis.
+At the end of the internship, the group of 2-3 of students on each project prepared and presented a research poster to their families and the U of R department of Physics & Astronomy!